 It’s not always easy for them to do.
-Between their hectic work schedules and never-ending list of social and family obligations, your marketing strategy is the last thing on their minds.
+Between their hectic work schedules and a never-ending list of social and family obligations, your marketing strategy is the last thing on their minds.

 So you gotta put it on their minds and make the referral process as easy as possible for them, turning your loyal customers into your biggest brand advocates.
 You do this with killer referral incentives, like free products and major discounts.

 This makes it a win-win situation for everyone involved.

 But sometimes an incentive isn’t enough.
 An effective rewards program is done with tact and strategy.